bhecquet/seleniumRobot-grid/doc/doc.md

 Only a node which is set with the tag `tag1` will be used

 ### Restrict test session on a particular node
-If you need that a node only accept test sessions that are addressed to it through nodeTags option, then add `-restrictToTags true` parameter.
+If you need that a node only accept test sessions that are addressed to it through nodeTags option, then add `--restrictToTags true` parameter.
-For example, if options are `-restrictToTags true -nodeTags foo` then, only tests having option `-DnodeTags=foo` will be routed to this node
+For example, if options are `--restrictToTags true --nodeTags foo` then, only tests having option `-DnodeTags=foo` will be routed to this node

 ### Running mobile tests ###
 For mobile tests, set the following environment variables:
-- APPIUM_HOME: path to Appium installation path (e.g: where Appium.exe/node.exe resides on Windows)
+- APPIUM_HOME: path to Appium installation path (e.g: where Appium.exe/node.exe resides on Windows, /usr/local/lib on Mac OS when installed with NPM)
 - ANDROID_HOME: path to Android SDK (e.g: where SDK Manager resides.
 We search `ANDROID_HOME/platform-tools/adb` )
 - ANDROID_AVD: path where android emulator AVD are located